-During the thermal/vacuum testing, GPS and temperature data will be extracted from the downlinked data packets and plotted to examine loss of data.
+During the thermal/vacuum testing, GPS data, temperature data and power status will be extracted from the downlinked data packets and plotted to examine loss of data.
 After the test, data from the detectors which was stored on the single board computer's Compact Flash card will be examined.
 If no data loss occurs and the data values (background count rates and energy levels) are within reasonable ranges, then it is assumed the payload is functioning properly and the integration is a success.

 - G. List all expected integration steps: - i.
 Power on payload and monitor internal system LED's to verify proper operation. - ii.
 Collect data for 15 minutes. - iii.
 Disconnect power and review data to ensure proper data collection. - iv.
 Troubleshoot any issues and repeat steps ii iii if necessary. - v.
 Weigh payload to ensure it does not exceed 3kg. - vi.
 Attach payload to HASP mock-up. - vii.
-Provide power and monitor current draw as well as downlink telemetry. - viii.
+Provide power and monitor current draw as well as downlink telemetry as well as radio downlink. - viii.
 Troubleshoot any issues and repeat steps i vii if necessary. - ix.
 Attach payload to HASP gondola. - x.
 Connect EDAC 516 and RS-232 interfaces to payload. - xi.
 Perform thermal/vacuum testing. - xii.
 Troubleshoot any issues found during thermal/vacuum test. - xiii.
 Repeat thermal/vacuum test if necessary. - xiv.
-High-five team members for a job well done. - H. List all checks that will determine a successful integration: - i.
+High-five team members (in a safe manner) for a job well done. - H. List all checks that will determine a successful integration: - i.
 Payload successfully interfaces with HASP gondola. - ii.
 Payload powers on. - iii.
 Power can be turned on and off to reset system. - iv.
 Payload successfully stores data. - v.
-Payload successfully transmits status packets. - vi.
-Payload operates (remains on, stores, transmits data, and resets) in simulated environment. - vii.
+Payload successfully transmits status packets.

+- vi.
+Payload operates (remains on, stores, transmits and receives data, and resets) in simulated environment. - vii.
 Status packets are analyzed and no data loss has occurred during operation. - I. List any additional LSU personnel support needed for a successful integration other than directly related to the HASP integration (i.e. lifting, moving equipment, hotel information/arrangements, any special delivery needs...):